openmeeg/openmeeg_sample_data/README.rst

 See sample_output.txt to see what the scripts output should look like.

-On a recent workstation the computation takes about 744.66 s    344.12 s  390.41 s om_assemble -HM
+On a recent workstation the computation takes about:

+   	    744.66 s    344.12 s  390.41 s om_assemble -HM
 	 +  431.74 s	188.5 s   246.5 s  om_inverser
 	 +  2689.71	    545.1 s	  719.13 s om_assemble -DSM